 You also want ease of managing your entries - inputting your chosen lines, amending them, and outputting them for purchase of tickets.

 - If you're playing the UK Lotto you might find the Just Maybe site useful.
 You can create an account to automatically check batches of combinations.
 Just for UK Lotto though.

-- You could try UltraLott.
+- You could try UltraLott (no longer available).
 The website is pretty horrible but the software does look OK - I can't vouch for the wheels included though as we haven't tried this one.

 - Or possibly Lotto Mania.
 Again, it's not great but it might do the trick for you.
 Just ignore the prediction and recommended numbers bit.
 And the silly 'Early Bird Discount' price that runs every day...